aramisgithub/questpresentation/document.md

 ## The Threshold Guardian

-- The threshold guardian in Odyssey are the \alert{Lotus Eaters} - They \alert{test} Odysseus' strength and ability to problem solve by making his men forget about home.
+- The threshold guardian in Odyssey are the \alert{Lotus Eaters}---They \alert{test} Odysseus' strength and ability to problem solve by making his men forget about home.

-- The threshold guardian in Mulan are the \alert{ancestors} - They conform to the archetype as they are \alert{not real} people and \alert{guide} Mushu to help Mulan
+- The threshold guardian in Mulan are the \alert{ancestors}---They conform to the archetype as they are \alert{not real} people and \alert{guide} Mushu to help Mulan

 ## Similarities